Jeznar/GitRepo/Documentation/Work_Log.md

 22.06.01 **[Animate Dead](../Spells/3rd_Level#animate-dead)** -- Uses an ASE implementation to summon undead tokens to the scene replacing existing *dead* (0 health) tokens.

+22.06.01 **[Steelwind Strike](../Spells/5th_Level#steelwind-strike)** -- Polished up the ASE implementation by adding a usage note: pre-target before using this spell.